 12 Ways You Can Be an Activist Without Going to a Protest

 But still, I couldn’t fully engage.
 Besides retweeting some posts about important nuances and others about celebrating diversity, I stayed silent on Twitter.
-What did I spend my weekend doing?
+What did I spend that weekend doing?
 Well, I celebrated a friend’s birthday with Dunkin Donuts hash browns and cinnamon rolls.
 I sang the entire "Hamilton" cast album (plus the title song from "In The Heights") at a bar with friends I haven’t seen in years.
 I binge-watched two TV shows.
 I went to the gym.
 I made a dinner that looked straight off of Pinterest.

 I practiced self-care, and I didn’t feel guilty at all.
 In fact, I consider it a form of activism.

 When you’re a woman of color, every day, every moment, you’re fully engaged with white supremacy.
-Since this weekend, I had dinner with a friend who is also a black woman, and my guard went up when five white men sat at the table next to us.
-Since this weekend, a white man called me beautiful while I was walking by myself, and I wondered if he was going to follow and harass me.
-Since this weekend, I ducked under an awning to escape the rain with two friends, and a white man walking behind us exclaimed “Jesus!” under his breath, and I instinctively turned around to face him, fearing he’d attack me from behind.
+Since that weekend, I had dinner with a friend who is also a black woman, and my guard went up when five white men sat at the table next to us.
+Since that weekend, a white man called me beautiful while I was walking by myself, and I wondered if he was going to follow and harass me.
+Since that weekend, I ducked under an awning to escape the rain with two friends, and a white man walking behind us exclaimed “Jesus!” under his breath, and I instinctively turned around to face him, fearing he’d attack me from behind.

 When you’re a woman of color, every day, every moment, you’re fully engaged with white supremacy.